-The University of North Georgia announces the 2019 Research on Contemporary Composition Conference, to be held at the University of North Georgia, October 26 and 27, 2019.
+The University of North Georgia announces the 2021 Research on Contemporary Composition Conference, to be held at the University of North Georgia, October 30 and 31, 2021.
 The conference will feature music performances and research focused on music composed within the past 15 years.
-The conference will also feature social events such as a group dinner and opportunities to explore local waterfalls.
+The conference will also feature social events and opportunities to explore local nature with new music hiking concerts.

 - professional programming of composers of diverse backgrounds